How to Fertilise Indoor Plants

 Why do Indoor Plants need Fertiliser?

 Tired of always buying plants for your home only to watch them eventually die?
 Here’s a tip!
-Go ahead and pick up some plant fertiliser.
+Go ahead and pick up some plant fertiliser and learn how to fertilise your indoor plants.
 You can find different kinds available but many plant owners recommend using liquid fertilisers because they are easy-to-use (just pour on) and will work well with most houseplants.
 This type tends to have nitrogen-phosphorus-potassium as their main ingredients which is great for any indoor species looking for an added nutrient boost.

 Fertilisers are great because they supplement the minerals and vitamins that your houseplant would usually have access to in their natural environment.
 When you keep plants indoors in pots, nutrients in the soil will eventually be used up by the plant or will be washed away after a while.
 Using fertilisers will solve this common problem and allow your plants to stay alive and healthy for longer!